LBNL-UCB-STI/beam/docs/inputs.rst

 One can add multiple different RH fleets into the array **beam.agentsim.agents.rideHail.managers** above.

 * name: RH manager name.
 It should be different for each RH config.
-RH vehicles prefer parking on parking zones with reservedFor parameter equals to this value
+RH vehicles prefer parking on parking zones with reservedFor parameter equals to this value.
+A person can be subscribed to a limited set of RH fleets.
+For Beam scenario one need to put a corresponding attribute (ridehail-service-subscription) to populationAttributes.xml.
+For Urbansim scenario one need to put attribute (ridehail_service_subscription) to person.csv file.
+Value of this attribute should contain a comma separated list of RH manager names.
+If this attribute is not set then the person subscribes to all the RH fleets.
 * initialization.initType: type of ridehail fleet initialization
 * initialization.procedural.vehicleTypePrefix: the vehicle type prefix that indicates ridehail vehicles
 * initialization.procedural.vehicleTypeId: default ridehail vehicle type